sledorze/flashdevelop-colors/README.md

 Solarized (http://ethanschoonover.com/solarized) is my favorite coding theme, so you can expect to see variations based on it here.

-solorized-dark-haxe.fdz - This is Solarized Dark for Haxe in FlashDevelop
+solorized-dark-haxe.fdz - This is a Solarized Dark theme for Haxe in FlashDevelop.
+I have modeled it as closely to the version of the theme in Notepad++.